 Because of this observation, we highly recommend that children register for 2 consecutive weeks at a time to give them the most immersive and magical experience.

-While 2 consecutive weeks is recommended, we understand scheduling can be an issue and we welcome children to register for 2 weeks non-consecutively as well.
+While 2 consecutive weeks is recommended, we understand scheduling can be an issue.
+Please reach out to us is you have scheduling issues or questions.

 Full Tuition or Sliding Scale?

 We are excited to be able to offer sliding scale tuition for family this year.
 If you are looking to apply for a sliding scale, please select the "Apply for sliding scale" button below.